Black drum: As food

 Black drum are edible, with a moderate flavor and are not oily.
-Some restaurants in the southern US serve smaller black drum.
+Some restaurants in the Southern US serve smaller black drum.
 Big drum can be challenging to clean; removing the large scales is a challenge.
 Many fishermen prefer to fillet with an electric knife, first removing the fillet from along the backbone, and then using the electric knife to cut the fillet from the skin and scales.
-Fish over 15 lb can become tough and have a consistency comparable with chicken, rather than the flakey texture of many species of fish.
+Fish over 15 lb can become tough and have a consistency comparable with chicken, rather than the flaky texture of many species of fish.
 Younger fish are often indistinguishable in flavor from red drum.